Dear friends in Christ Jesus,

 To flock means to be in company together, to be a group.
 It means togetherness as comrades, brethren, and associates where we learn to pass our tests of character development into Christ.
 Some differences of opinion in Biblical details may exist which each Son and Daughter of the Most High has the liberty in Christ to possess.
 This develops humility, patience, and respect for other dear co-labourers in the “vineyard” of our Heavenly Father.

-How we praise the GOD of Mercy, our Yahweh Abba Father Almighty, who reads the heart of each saint, called by His good pleasure, for their ETERNAL JOY and His HONOR (Nehemiah 8:10).
+How we praise the God of mercy—the Almighty Heavenly Father, Who reads the heart of each one whom He has called by His good pleasure, for their eternal JOY and His HONOR (Nehemiah 8:10).

 “BORN OF GOD” – What does this mean?